(Yangon, Mandalay, Bagan, Kalaw, Inle Lake, Ngapali Beach)

 Enjoy a dinner of Shan and Nepalese food at the local restaurant Seven Sisters.

 As described in many books, the Shan culture is very interesting and rich and especially in Nyaung Shwe you still get a bit of the feeling of the former Shan kingdom of Nyaung Shwe.
-Begin with a visit of the Buddha museum which is housed in the former “Haw” (palace) of the last Shan prince of Nyaung Shwe (Mr Sao Shwe Thaike, who later became the first prime minister of Myanmar after independence).
+Begin with a visit of the Buddha museum which is housed in the former “Haw” (palace) of the last Shan prince of Nyaung Shwe (Mr. Sao Shwe Thaike, who later became the first prime minister of Myanmar after independence).
 Enjoy a nice Shan lunch at the Viewpoint restaurant and then continue the tour to the local market looking for some traditional Shan cotton and Shan traditional dresses.
-A visit to the ancient teak wooden Shwe Yan Pyay monastery with the oval windows is certainly giving the opportunity for some great pictures.
+A visit to the ancient teak wooden Shwe Yan Pyay monastery with the oval windows gives the opportunity for some great pictures.
 You will be peddled around some small canals and pass floating gardens in a small wooden boat for about half an hour to see more of the local Shan life from the water.
 End the tour with a visit and some wine tasting of the excellent wines at the Red Mountain winery in Nyaung Shwe.

-Inle Lake in southern Shan State is a vast natural lake surrounded by traditional Shan villages.
-On the lake itself the Intha people have been living for many centuries in village built entirely on stilts on the lake.
-Today, you will be taken by a private motorboat around the lake to discover its natural beauty, visit the floating gardens and hopefully see some of the famous leg rowers as well as enjoy tea time at a local family’s house.
-On and around the lake, traditional markets are held in different villages according to a 5-day rotating schedule and today you will visit a colourful market frequented by Shan and Pao people living nearby.
-Afterwards, visit a local cheroot factory (where the Burmese cigars are made), floating tomato gardens, Intha Heritage house where the Burmese cats are bred and if wanted you can visit a weaving factory.
+Inle Lake is a vast natural lake surrounded by traditional Shan villages.
+On the lake itself the Intha people have been living for many centuries in villages built entirely on stilts on the lake.
+Today, you'll be taken by a private motorboat around the lake to discover its natural beauty, visit the floating gardens and hopefully see some of the famous leg rowers as well as enjoy tea time at a local family’s house.
+On and around the lake, traditional markets are held in different villages according to a 5-day rotating schedule and today you will visit a colorful market frequented by Shan and Pao people living nearby.
+Afterwards, visit a local cheroot factory where the Burmese cigars are made, floating tomato gardens, Intha Heritage house where the Burmese cats are bred, and if wanted, you can visit a weaving factory.
 Return to your hotel around 4:00 PM, in time for sunset.

-In the south of the lake the ruins of Indein are certainly worth a visit.
-Partly covered by vegetation the area looks like a “pagoda forest”.
-Your guide will take you on a walk for about one hour to enjoy a fantastic view over the lake where you will then visit the primary school in Sae Ma Village.
-A home-made cooked lunch is served in a local house before continuing onboard a local canoe in the direction of Phaung Daw Oo pagoda.
-Whenever you are tired peddling yourself, you can continue by motorboat to the pagoda.
-From Phaung Daw Oo pagoda you will proceed by motorboat to your hotel.
+In the south of the lake, the ruins of Indein are certainly worth a visit.
+Partly covered by vegetation, the area looks like a pagoda forest.
+You will walk about an hour to enjoy a fantastic view over the lake and visit a school in Tha Ley village.
+A homemade cooked lunch is served by a local family in their house.
+Continue towards the Nam Pan village like the locals, in a small canoe.
+Whenever you are tired peddling yourself you can continue by motorboat back to your hotel.